I-CubeX/PythonExamples-for-PiShield/readme.md

 ##I-CubeX Raspberry Pi sensor interface: Python Examples

-Raspberry Pi Python (2.7) code for talking to the analog sensors on the I-CubeX Pi Shield.
+Raspberry Pi Python (2.7) demo code for getting data from the analog sensors connected to the I-CubeX Pi Shield, with optional OSC sending capability.

 Contents:
 - AnalogRead8.py: reads 8 channels of analog input, and prints to console.
-- AnalogReadOSC.py: reads analog input and sends it via OSC to external host (requires pyOSC)
+- AnalogReadOSC.py: same as above, and sends it via OSC to external host (requires pyOSC)
 - AnalogReadOSC_max_test.maxpat: Max/MSP patch for testing the OSC functionality

 Requirements: